wloche/jira-tools/documentation/sprints-stats/sprints-stats.md

 ```

 ### `sprints-stats.js`
-Optionally, you can process only some teams, update the constant `teams` accordingly:
+Optionally, you can process some dedicated teams, update the constant `teams` accordingly:

 ```javascript
 /* ###### Put the teams you want to compute or keep it blank to do them all ###### */